openturns/openturns/paper/paper.md

 One of the goals of OpenTURNS is to provide a consistent interface to these tasks in the UQ context.

+Developing OpenTURNS as a standalone framework was necessary because integrating its specialized, tightly coupled C++ architecture for advanced reliability analysis and stochastic modeling into general-purpose libraries like SciPy or scikit-learn would have been architecturally incompatible and misaligned with their primary scopes.
+OpenTURNS was created in 2005 at a time where SciPy was a relatively new library (the development of SciPy was started in 2001) and scikit-learn did not exist (the first public release was in 2010).
+Today, this choice is still relevant as OpenTURNS is integrated in other C++ libraries like Persalys, Salome (see [@salome_platform]) or pSeven (see [@pseven]) for example, where the C++ implementation of OpenTURNS is mandatory.

 # Software design

 OpenTURNS relies on a dual-language architecture to balance computational